CSYE-6225-shalom/webapp/README.md

 #### Running the Flask App Locally

-- Run the setup.sh script to create a virtual environment, activate it & install all dependancies needed to run the app.
+- Run the `scripts/setup.sh` script to create a virtual environment, activate it & install all dependancies needed to run the app.
 The setup.sh script will also run the Flask app, if there are no errors during the setup.
     ```bash
-    source setup.sh
+    source scripts/setup.sh
     ```
 - The app can be set to Debug mode to reflect any change made to the application without needing a restart.
 Set ```DEBUG_MODE = True``` in the ```.env``` file.
     - NOTE: if you make changes to the `.env` file while the app is running, you will need to stop & restart the app to reflect changes made to the `.env` file.
 This is because, the Flask app reads the environment variables during the initialization phase.
 These variables are loaded into the environment at the start.